biswate/biswate/index.md

 High energy physics phenomenology is my broad area of research with particular emphasis on neutrino physics, dark matter, cosmology, etc.

-You can use the [editor on GitHub](https://github.com/biswate/biswate/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Contact
 E-mail: biswajit.karmakar@us.edu.pl;
 Address: ul.
 75  Pulku Piechoty  1, Room 312A, 41-500 Chorzów, Poland;
 Telephone: +48 32 349 3891;

+## Research
+Neutrino Physics

+Dark Matter

+Matter-antimatter asymmetry

+Extended Scalar Sector

+Early Universe Cosmology etc.

+You can use the [editor on GitHub](https://github.com/biswate/biswate/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for